 South Korea’s 2050 carbon neutrality scenarios present 2050 emissions targets for each sector, in addition to details on targeted removals from LULUCF and CCUS.
 The CAT considers total emissions excl.
 LULUCF in 2050.
 The value is derived from the information provided and converted to AR4 by multiplying the value in SAR with the ratio of the 2017 values in AR4 and SAR.
 We assume that the target values presented cover all GHGs.

-BAU projections for the 2020 pledge were taken from the Third National Communication (SAR) (Republic of Korea, 2012).
+BAU projections for the 2020 pledge were taken from the Fourth National Communication (SAR) (The Government of The Republic of Korea, 2019).
 We convert the BAU to AR4 GWP following the method described above.
 We no longer consider the 2020 pledge when calculating the global temperature rise associated with the aggregated pledges of all countries.

 Current policy projections